0 Part Course |

 Section One - Background

-• Differentiating between fraud, aggressive accounting and incompetent accounting
+• This forensic accounting course begins by differentiating between fraud, aggressive accounting and incompetent accounting

 • What is the purpose of the fraud or aggressive accounting?